 - Redefine and reprioritize project charters that meet the requirements of speed, agility, and simplicity.
 Requirements are business- and industry-specific.
 There is no generic.

 - Obtain the market analytics before engaging the teams in product development.
 Using the right toolset, cuts this time down to less than two months, and saves several months of wasted development time.

-- Utilize both your marketing and technical people in the voice of customer effort and demand their aligned agreement on any proposal to move to the development stage.
+- Use both your marketing and technical people in the voice of customer (VOC) effort, and demand their aligned agreement on any proposal to move to the development stage.
 If they can’t align, then kill the project.